 As students, affordable access to transportation is essential to our success.
-That’s why students voted to establish the Universal Bus Pass.
+In March of 2017, students voted to support the Universal Bus Pass.
 Thanks to our collective purchasing power, we can access unlimited, year-round public transportation for a fraction of the normal cost.

-The U-Pass fee for the 2016-17 academic year is $104.00.
+The U-Pass fee for the 2017-18 academic year is $114.00.
 Full-time undergraduate students are automatically enrolled in the U-Pass (see FAQs for refund eligibility).
-Graduate and part-time students can purchase the U-Pass for the same low fee.
+Graduate and part-time students are not automatically enrolled but they can purchase the U-Pass for the same low fee.

 The U-Pass is a tamper-proof sticker that is displayed on your student ID card.
 Show your student ID card when you want to ride the bus.